 Renovations which are 100% internal to an existing building or structure, provided that legal ownership, or tenancy or control or use of the premises has not been transferred;

-Exterior renovations to an existing building or structure which do not increase, alter or otherwise modify the outer envelope of said building or structure; alteration or renovations of single- and two-family dwellings that are not in excess of 25% or more of the existing lot coverage such as dormers or extensions.
+Exterior renovations to an existing building or structure which do not increase, alter or otherwise modify the outer envelope of said budding or structure. alteration or renovations of single- and two-family dwellings that are not in excess of 25% or more of the existing structure such as dormers or extensions.
 However, facade improvements to business and commercial structures are specifically included within the provisions of this chapter.

 Repair and replacement of existing driveways, curb cuts, aprons and sidewalks and/or increase the impervious surface not greater than 4% of the buildable lot coverage.